keang/keang.github.io/_posts/2023-12-15-ruby-static-typed-extension.markdown

 ### 2. Discourages unhandled exception

-The presence and prevalance of runtime errors as control flow in Ruby violates the [Principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment), and necessitate meticulous use of `rescue`s.
+The presence and prevalence of runtime errors as control flow in Ruby violates the [Principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment), and necessitate meticulous use of `rescue`s.

 Half of a Ruby dev's time is debugging the runtime errors.
 Is [this monstrosity](https://www.exceptionalcreatures.com/bestiary/NoMethodError.html#undefined-method-for-nil-nilclass) familiar in your error logging service?